 Recently I met a new friend at a personal retreat, Brian, who expressed complete fascination with my dedication to excellence in clinical practice, my gift of hope for people suffering around the world and my unique ability to bring relief to people with dizziness and vertigo, even people who have suffered for many, many years and already consulted with experts, specialists and numerous other healthcare providers.

 I shared with Brian that people may develop anxiety, depression and even suicidal ideation when they have chronic problems with dizziness or vertigo because they often feel scared, misunderstood and hopeless.

 As Brian was grasping the depth and magnitude of the work that I am doing in the world, he asked me very innocently: “How do you do it?
 How do you cure someone from dizziness or vertigo?
 Especially if no one else was able to do it?”

 In response to this question, I smiled from the deepest place in my heart and reflected on the hundreds of photographs of my Grampa, my mother and my friends that I have taken over the years to create my teaching handouts.
 I recalled the hundreds of pages of professional training manuals that I have created, narrated, published, revised and re-published to thoroughly offer the answer to Brian’s question to physical therapists, physical therapist assistants and primary care providers who I am currently teaching and mentoring.

-For a moment, I considered answering his question clinically by describing to Brian an abbreviated list of all the possible physical, mental, structural, postural, physiological, vascular, energetic, spiritual and nutritional causes of dizziness and vertigo symptoms that I might identify using The Bell Method assessment strategies that I’ve developed.
+For a moment, I considered answering his question clinically by describing to Brian an abbreviated list of all the possible physical, mental, structural, postural, physiological, vascular, non-medical and nutritional causes of dizziness and vertigo symptoms that I might identify using The Bell Method assessment strategies that I’ve developed.

 I was also tempted to respond sarcastically with, “How much time do you have?”